-20 Dec All I Want for Christmas are Buzzfeed-Reviewed Products Advertised to Me on Facebook
+20 Dec Strategy Session: All I Want for Christmas are Buzzfeed-Reviewed Products Advertised to Me on Facebook

 You can just call me queen of the millennials.
 I brush my teeth with a Quip toothbrush.
 I wash my hair with Function of Beauty shampoo.
 And I straighten my teeth with Smile Direct Club.
 What do all of these brands have in common?
 I found them through social advertising and bought them because of positive media relations and influencer reviews.